seishun/node-steam/README.md

 An object that maps groups' SteamIDs to their `EClanRelationship` with you.
 Empty until ['relationships'](#relationships) is emitted. ['group'](#group) is emitted before this object changes.

+### licenses

+An array of objects containing info about the packages you own.

 ## Methods

 ### logOn(logOnDetails)